 How do I join?

-Contact us and let us know what instrument you play, and you'll be placed on a list to send information to once Fall audition dates and rehearsal times become available.
+Fill out our SBB Information Form and you'll be placed on a list to send information to once Fall audition dates and rehearsal times become available.

 Can I rent an instrument from the School of Music?